apleshkov/viewmill/README.md

 npx esbuild src/index.ts --bundle --outdir=dist --target=es6
 ```

-So finally we can open `index.html` in a favourite browser and it'll show the counter telling us "The current value is 0!".
+So finally we can open `index.html` in a browser and it'll show the counter telling us "The current value is 0!".

 Let's modify `src/index.ts` a bit:
 ```ts